vfarcic/devops24/manuscript/04-helm.md

 Copyright (c) 2018 Viktor Farcic

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software...
+Permission is hereby granted, free ...
 ```

 The *go-demo-3* application is licensed as MIT.
 It's up to you to decide which license you'll use, if any.